pratham2002/pratham2002.github.io/README.md

 <h1 align="center"> Hi There ✋, I am Pratham Agrawal</h1>
 <p>Good to see you here, Hii I am currently pursuing a Bachlor's Degree in <strong>Computer Science</strong> from <strong>SIES College of Arts, Commerce and Science</strong>.
-Along with FullStack Webdevelopment course from <a href="https://www.masaischool.com">Masai school</a>.
+Along with FullStack Webdevelopment course from <a traget="_blank" href="https://www.masaischool.com">Masai school</a>.
 As of now, I am focused on FullStack Web development but still, wish to explore many fields and new technology.</p>

 <h3 align="left">Languages and Tools:</h3>